Nick Nurse: Philadelphia 76ers (2023–present)

 On June 1, 2023, the Philadelphia 76ers announced that Nurse had been hired as their head coach.
 His experience game-planning defensively against their reigning MVP center Joel Embiid in the past was considered helpful perspective, namely to help strategize for Embiid to succeed in playoff situations.

 During the 2023–24 season, Nurse and the 76ers topped the Raptors 114–107 in his return to Toronto as an opposing coach on October 28.
 Despite injuries to Embiid and other players throughout the season, Nurse was able to secure a 47–35 record and a play-in tournament victory for the Sixers against the No. 8 seed Heat.
 As the No. 7 seed, they were eliminated in six games by the New York Knicks in the first round of the playoffs.

 The 2024–25 season ended in a 24–58 record, the 76ers' first time missing the playoffs since 2017.

+The 2025–26 season saw Philadelphia drastically improve from their 24-win campaign a year prior, finishing 45–37 despite star center Joel Embiid missing 44 games during the regular season, as well as Paul George missing 45 games.
+The 76ers secured the seventh seed in the Eastern Conference by defeating the Orlando Magic 109–97 in the play-in game, setting up a First Round matchup with the Boston Celtics.
+Boston, who recently welcomed back Jayson Tatum after missing the first four months of the season following an Achilles rupture he had suffered in the previous year's playoffs, jumped out to a 3–1 series lead before the 76ers won three straight, coming back from a 3–1 deficit for the first time in their franchise's history and securing their first series win against their archrivals since 1982.
+This was also the first time in Boston Celtics history that they had lost a series after leading 3–1.
+After defeating the Celtics 109–100 in Game 7, Philadelphia would be eliminated in the Semi-Finals, losing in a 4–0 sweep to the eventual champion New York Knicks.
+This was also the first time in NBA history that a team came back from down 3-1 and then proceeded to get swept in the same postseason.